robb-j/gruber/quick-tour.md

 }
 ```

-The next part is it defines a common `appConfig` for the rest of the app to use.
+The next part is to load the configuration into a value, `appConfig`, for the rest of the app to use.
 This is only a **pattern**, you may not want to always load configuration when the file is imported.

-The second part of loading configuration is there is space for extra checks for validity, for example here it checks the `server.url` has been set when running in production.
+When loading configuration, there is space for extra checks.
+For example, here it checks the `server.url` has been set when running in production.
 This is another **pattern**.

 ```js
 // Output the configuration and how to use it